spectrocloud/librarium/content/docs/00-release-notes.md

 **Bug Fixes**

-* We request our users to please add the `ec2:ReplaceRoute` permission to their [AWS](/clusters/new-clusters/aws#awscloudaccountpermissions) and [EKS-AWS](/clusters/new-clusters/eks#awscloudaccountpermissions) cloud account Controller Policy Permissions to replaces an existing route within a route table in a Virtula Private Cloud.
+* We request our users to please add the `ec2:ReplaceRoute` permission to the [AWS](/clusters/new-clusters/aws#awscloudaccountpermissions) and [EKS-AWS](/clusters/new-clusters/eks#awscloudaccountpermissions) cloud account Controller Policy to replace an existing route within a route table in a Virtula Private Cloud to smoothen the cluster deletion.

 # April 26, 2022 - Release 2.5.0